CrowdHailer/just-job/README.md

 This interface will eventually be used by the delivery mechanism, likely but not definetly the web.
 To show that the interface is reusable we will also write a simple ruby implementation, which makes using the application from within an irb session easier.

+###### Steps
+1. Create todo list interface
+Any request object to this interactor must have a name method that returns an instance of `TodoListName`

 ## Install